 Code of Ethics

-The National Retail Tenants Association has established this Code of Ethics and Standards of Professional Conduct to set forth ethical and professional guidelines for all NRTA members in the administration of Lease-related obligations.
+The NRTA has established this Code of Ethics and Standards of Professional Conduct to set forth ethical and professional guidelines for all NRTA members in the administration of Lease-related obligations.

 Each member of the NRTA agrees to subscribe to this Code of Ethics and Standards of Professional Conduct and to report to the NRTA Committee on Professional Ethics any unethical practices or actions by any NRTA member.